Baháʼí Faith in South Carolina: 1864-5

 After seeking out training to be an officer black infantry units, by May, 1864, Thornton Chase, later recognized as the first occidental Baháʼí, was second in charge of one hundred men, Company K of the 26th Regiment Infantry U.S. Colored Troops which fought two battles south of Charleston, S.C. and was wounded.
 He then sought out a second opportunity to serve and in 1865 was promoted to captain and commanded Company D of the 104th United States Colored Infantry.
 That unit was organized at Beaufort, S. C., April–June, 1865, and did guard duty at various points in South Carolina till February, 1866.
 Chase' resignation was accepted November 7, 1865, in Beaufort, S. C. He would join the religion 30 years later.
 Louis Gregory's future stepfather, George Gregory, was First Sergeant in Company C of the 104th in 1866.

 The first mention related to the history of the religion known in South Carolina was in a newspaper article.
-It was published in June 1865 in The Daily Phoenix of Columbia, South Carolina, on the front page, reviewing events that occurred from 1844–1850 or so.
+It was published in June 1865 in The Daily Phoenix of Columbia, South Carolina, on the front page, reviewing events that occurred from 1844 to 1850 or so.
 The source of the extended quote is not named, and makes mistakes typical of the period.
 See also Josephus on Jesus.
 It was originally presented in an article in The Literary World of June 14, 1851, as a letter dated February 10, 1851, by Dr. Rev. Austin H. Wright to the American Oriental Society.
 It was subsequently also published in a newspaper June 26, 1851, and was published in a German newspaper in 1851 translated by his superior, Rev. Justin Perkins.
 Wright, father of Lucy Myers Wright Mitchell and John Henry Wright, was a medical missionary from New England, and gained his medical degree in Virginia.
 Wright was the first person to write a paper giving an account on Bábism, and died in what was then called Urumiah, Persia, January 14, 1865.
 The Daily Phoenix itself began publication March 1865 after Sherman's March to the Sea that burned a third of the city or more and by April was being published as a daily paper.